 Hemingway was a prolific writer who rose early and began writing around eight a.m. and usually finished at noon.
 Then it was often off to Sloppy Joe’s bar for an afternoon of drinking and gabbing with pals or heading out to sea on his fishing boat, The Pilar.

 For a journalist and writer like me, visiting the place where Hemingway produced 65 percent of his work, is a bit like making a religious pilgrimage to The Vatican, Jerusalem, or Mecca.

 In 1961, after his suicide in Ketchum, Idaho, the unpublished manuscript that would later become the novel Islands in the Stream was found in a vault in the property’s garage.

 I have always felt a fragile connection to Ernest Hemingway because of where we both began our journalistic careers.
 It was at the Kansas City Star.
 He worked there between 1917 and 1918 cranking out police stories and other articles.
 I began my career there in 1968 as a summer intern from the University of Kansas’ William Allen White School of Journalism.

 While working at the Star, I recall reading some of Hemingway’s clips.
 In those days, reporters didn’t have bylines, but a reporter who mentored me at the paper let me see Hemingway’s stories on microfiche.
-His stories were crisp, punchy and filled with insightful description—all elements that would eventually characterize and define his writing.
+His stories were crisp, punchy, and filled with insightful descriptions—all elements that would eventually characterize and define his writing.